handy-common-utils/dev-utils/README.md

 such as repository, branch, commit id, tags, etc.
 It relies on the Git command line tool ('git') to have already been installed.

-The function accepts two optinoal arugments.
+The function accepts two optional arguments.
 The first one allows you to specify which properties/info to return.
 The second one allows you to control whether environment variables should be checked.
 By default all properties/info would be returned and environment variables would be checked before falling back to checking local Git repository.